ryanburda/nvim-tmux-navigator/README.md

 # Configuration

-Unlike most Neovim plugins, `nvim-tmux-wm` requires configuration in both Neovim and Tmux.
-In a way, this is as much a tmux plugin as it is a Neovim plugin.
+`nvim-tmux-wm` is both a neovim plugin and a tmux plugin.
+As a result we'll need to configure both ends in order to get things working.

 **Why configure both Neovim and Tmux?**

-This plugin requires configuration in both tmux and Neovim because they handle keybindings separately:
+This plugin requires configuration in both tmux and Neovim because they each handle keybindings separately and our goal is to provide a unified experience:

 - **Tmux side**: Tmux intercepts all keypresses first.
 The tmux configuration detects if the active pane is running Neovim, and if so, passes the keypress through to Neovim.
 Otherwise, tmux handles the